 A process in which a neutral third person meets with the parties to a dispute to assist them in formulating a voluntary solution to the conflict.

 A court document that notifies the parties in an unlawful detainer lawsuit that the case has been set for trial.

 The document states whether the plaintiff (the landlord) has requested a jury trial.

 Motion to Quash Service of Summons or Motion to Show Cause

-A legal response that a tenant can file in an unlawful detainer lawsuit if the tenant believes that the landlord did not adequately serve the summons and complaint.
+A tenant can file a legal response in an unlawful detainer lawsuit if the tenant believes that the landlord did not adequately serve the summons and complaint.

 National Apartment Association